 Founded in 1954, Quito’s started as a local fish market.
 Today, it operates as one of Bristol's most beloved eateries for cozy dining and delicious seafood.
 Their patio offers beautiful sunset views of Bristol Harbor for a dining experience both scenic and savory.
 Reservations only.

 Named the best cheap eats in RI by Travel & Leisure, Blount Clam Shack's menu may lack dollar signs, but nothing else.
-The award-winning, waterfront seafood shack opened back in 1943 and has since been serving up seafood favorites with a twist, like clambake chowder crafted with all the best parts of a clambake in a delicious soup; or their giant lobster roll, made with 1/2 pound lobster chunks.
-Seafood lovers, rejoice.
+The award-winning, waterfront seafood shack opened back in 1943 and has since been serving up seafood favorites with a twist, like clambake chowder crafted with all the best parts of a clambake in a delicious soup; or their giant lobster roll made with 1/2 lb. lobster chunks.
 Not to mention, the quaint shack is located right on Warren's scenic waterfront.
-Sink into an Adirondack chair and enjoy.

 Waterdog Kitchen & Bar opened earlier this year with a laid-back atmosphere and a robust menu.
 The restaurant, situated on Water Street, offers a variety of snacks and shareable, seafood options, sandwiches, hot dogs (well played), grilled cheeses and more.
 Their patio offers umbrella topped tables and benches for al fresco eating.